-- f.
+- e.
 Verify that the System OK LED is lit. - 7.
 Use Oracle ILOM to clear any server PCIe card faults.

-If a PCIe card fault message in Oracle ILOM is not cleared under Open Problems, you must manually clear the fault using Oracle ILOM.
-For instructions for manually clearing a PCIe card fault, see the procedure "Clear Faults for Undetected Replaced or Repaired Hardware Components" in the Oracle ILOM User's Guide for System Monitoring and Diagnostics Firmware Release 5.1.x.x in the Oracle Integrated Lights Out Manager (ILOM) 5.0 documentation at Servers Documentation - Systems Management.
+If a PCIe card fault message in Oracle ILOM is not cleared under Open Problems, you must manually clear the fault using Oracle ILOM. refer to "Clear Faults for Undetected Replaced or Repaired Hardware Components" in the Oracle ILOM User's Guide for System Monitoring and Diagnostics Firmware Release 5.0.x at Oracle Integrated Lights Out Manager (ILOM) 5.0 Documentation.